 Trevo Versus Merci Retrievers for Thrombectomy Revascularisation of Large Vessel Occlusions in Acute Ischaemic Stroke (TREVO 2): A Randomised Trial

-How does the efficacy and safety of the Trevo Retriever, a new stent-like device, compare with the Merci Retriever?
+What is the efficacy and safety of the Trevo Retriever, a new stent-like device, compared with the Merci Retriever?

-In this open-label, randomized, controlled trial, investigators recruited patients at 26 sites in the United States, and one in Spain.
-The investigators included adults ages 18-85 years with angiographically confirmed large vessel occlusion strokes and US National Institutes of Health Stroke Scale (NIHSS) scores of 8-29 within 8 hours of symptom onset.
+In TREVO 2, an open-label randomized controlled trial, the investigators recruited patients at 26 sites in the United States and one in Spain.
+The investigators included adults ages 18-85 years with angiographically confirmed large-vessel occlusion strokes and US National Institutes of Health Stroke Scale (NIHSS) scores of 8-29 within 8 hours of symptom onset.
 They randomly assigned patients (1:1) with sequentially numbered sealed envelopes to thrombectomy with Trevo or Merci devices.
 Randomization was stratified by age (≤68 years vs. 69-85 years) and NIHSS scores (≤18 vs. 19-29) with alternating blocks of various sizes.
 The primary efficacy endpoint, assessed by an unmasked core laboratory, was thrombolysis in cerebral infarction (TICI) scores of 2 or greater reperfusion with the assigned device alone.
 The primary safety endpoint was a composite of procedure-related adverse events.
 Analyses were done by intention to treat.

-Keywords: Stroke, Cerebral Infarction, Thrombectomy, Spain, National Institutes of Health (U.S.), Tissue Plasminogen Activator, United States, Stents
+Keywords: Stroke, Cerebral Infarction, Thrombectomy, Spain, National Institutes of Health (U.S.), Stents

 < Back to Listings